mandiros3/BlogNancy/MicroBlog/conventions.md

 + Add confirmation for both: update and delete
 + check out: https://github.com/MoonStorm/Dapper.FastCRUD
 + Maybe show top 10 posts and and show all button
-+ Prevent view deletion if not connectivity to network.
++ Prevent view deletion if no connectivity to network.
 Update view, only if there was a response

 #Dependencies/ Libraries